 Taken In is a murder mystery novel, set in ‘marvellous Melbourne’ in the 1890s.
 It explores a range of disparate themes, including adoption and fostering issues in Australia at that time, girls’ education, women’s suffrage, Aussie rules football, and the early history of St Kilda.

-Taken In is being published in June 2019.
+Taken In was published in June 2019.